TiagoX9/TaxiDataPipeLine/README.md

 ```

 * Install project dependencies

-Project dependencies are listed in `requirements.txt` file
+Project dependencies are listed in `requirements.txt` file.
+Using below command to install them -
 ```sh
 pip install -r requirements.txt
 ```
-To install `dask` using `pip`, use the below command in command prompt/terminal window:
+If there is any issue in installing dask using `requirements.txt` file, use the below command in command prompt/terminal window:
 ```sh
 pip install “dask[complete]”